ashwinmridul/task-management-app/README.md

 * The application uses a simple filtering mechanism to filter tasks by status.
 * The application uses a text search which filters the tasks' title matching with search text.
 There is no highlighting done in the assignment.
 * The applications uses a sort by title or due date mechanism.
 Sorting will be done only in ascending order in the assignment.
+* Since there is no pagination feature, I have implemented searching, sorting, filtering on client side to avoid overwhelming the server for these operations.

 # Node versions